ddev/ddev/docs/index.md

 - Download and extract the latest [ddev release](https://github.com/drud/ddev/releases) for your architecture.
 - Move ddev to /usr/local/bin: `mv ddev /usr/local/bin/` (may require sudo), or another directory in your `$PATH` as preferred.
 - Run `ddev` to test your installation.
 You should see ddev's command usage output.
+- As a one-time initialization, run `mkcert -install`, which may require your sudo password.

 ### Installation via package managers - Linux

-The preferred Linux package manager is [Linuxbrew](http://linuxbrew.sh/) but we also currently maintain packages on [Arch Linux (AUR)](https://aur.archlinux.org/packages/ddev-bin/)
+The preferred Linux package manager is [Linuxbrew](http://linuxbrew.sh/) : `brew tap drud/ddev && brew install ddev`

+We also currently maintain a package on [Arch Linux (AUR)](https://aur.archlinux.org/packages/ddev-bin/)

+As a one-time initialization, run `mkcert -install`, which may require your sudo password.

 ### Uninstallation